Soccer legend Pelé's health improving, remains in intensive care

-SAO PAULO (Reuters) - Brazilian soccer legend Pelé’s health continued to improve on Saturday although he remained in an intensive care unit to allow doctors to monitor a urinary tract infection, his hospital said.
+SAO PAULO, Nov 29 (Reuters) - Brazilian soccer legend Pelé’s health continued to improve on Saturday although he remained in an intensive care unit to allow doctors to monitor a urinary tract infection, his hospital said.

 The three-times World Cup champion is receiving renal support treatment, which helps kidneys to filter waste products from the blood.
 He underwent surgery to remove kidney stones earlier this month.